tazhussein/DotNetOnAWS/Readme.md

 	```

 ### Solution
-This solution consists of 4 projects:
+This solution consists of 4 projects: <br>
 **OldWebApp** is an ASP.NET Core MVC project which will be dpeloyed onto Elastic Beanstalk.

 **WelcomeMessage.API** is a .NET Core restful API which will be deployed onto AWS Lambda as a serverless application.

 **LocalWeather.API** is a .NET core restful API which will be deployed onto Amazon Elastic Container Service as a containerized workload.

 **GettingStartedCDK** is a CDK project containing code (using .NET Core) which will create infrastructure to
 host the above mentioned workloads.